Data Centers in Reims

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: over 5.
-While density is lower than international hubs, the presence of major national providers ensures reliable transit and transport for regional business requirements as of September 2025.
+Carrier Density & Carrier Neutrality: Carrier count: over 5, as of January 2026.
+While smaller than international hubs, the presence of major national providers ensures reliable transit and transport for regional business requirements.
+Density typically ranges between 5 and 10 carriers in the local market.

-Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of September 2025.
-There are currently no direct on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure within the city limits.
+Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions as of January 2026.
+No direct on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure exist within the city limits.
 Most enterprises utilize private layer 2 extensions or wavelength services to reach primary cloud clusters in Paris.

-Bare Metal: High-performance hardware is available through regional providers, with OVHcloud and IONOS serving as common options for automated server deployments as of September 2025.
+Bare Metal: High-performance hardware is available through regional providers, with OVHcloud and IONOS serving as reliable options for automated server deployments as of January 2026.

 Power Analysis

-Average Cost Of Power: Industrial electricity is approximately €0.21/kWh, as of September 2025.
-France maintains a unique energy profile with a mix comprising approximately 68% nuclear and 22% renewables, which helps stabilize long-term costs for power-hungry operations.
+Average Cost Of Power: Industrial electricity is approximately €0.21/kWh, as of January 2026.
+France maintains a stable energy profile with a mix comprising approximately 68% nuclear and 22% renewables, which helps manage long-term costs for power-hungry operations.

 Power Grid Reliability: The local grid is sturdy and well-engineered, benefiting from the redundant architecture of the French national transmission system.
 Facilities in this corridor typically enjoy multi-substation support to maintain high uptime.